eihli/ihlitl/README.md

 # IhliTL

-Contracts for handling API to API integrations.
+Contracts for transforming and verifying some payload.

 ## Example